 Growing up a ‘country girl’ in New Brunswick, Bethany then went to University in Indiana, eventually moved to Ottawa in 2005, and moved to Carleton Place just this past fall.
 She and her husband Scott have two boys who now attend CCA as well.

 She loves to share her deep passion for music and let her love for God shine through all she does, especially when teaching children as they begin to discover the life changing world of music.
 Bethany believes, as research has shown, that teaching children music at a young age has phenomenal benefits.
 Whether they stay with it for years to come, become a professional musician or just love it for a little while as a kid, it’s an experience that will impact their lives forever.

-Tom Bourne is in his ninth year of principal at CCA.
+Tom Bourne has been principal at CCA since 2010.
 He brings education and ministry experience to CCA.
 He has a strong education background, graduating from Queen’s University with a Bachelor of Science, Bachelor of Education and a Master’s of Education.
 His love for God flows into every area of his life, and is evident by his involvement in church, camp and youth ministries over the past 15 years.
 Tom is an enthusiastic, energetic man who is excited to bring his gifts and talents to a school that is committed to “developing minds, building character, and nurturing faith”.
-Having all 5 of their children in CCA, spanning from grade 2 to grade 11, Tom and his wife Sylvia have a sincere desire to see the school thrive and are committed to seeing CCA continue to pursue excellence.
+Having all 5 of their children in CCA, spanning from grade 3 to grade 12, Tom and his wife Sylvia have a sincere desire to see the school thrive and are committed to seeing CCA continue to pursue excellence.
 Tom enjoys being a part of the wonderful CCA family and staff.
 CCA is a huge blessing to his family – thank you!